-Why did Dr Mahathir make a U-turn on mega-Malay party?
+Why did Dr Mahathir make a U-turn on a mega-Malay party?

 This is how Dr Mahathir Mohamad shook the Pakatan Harapan government in its foundation, creating a wave of anger and fear among the leaders.